 If you look at current mortgage rates, there are some great products out there.
 Low fees and great rates prove just how confident lenders are feeling.
 This confidence has also funnelled through to the bad credit market.
 Bad credit mortgage rates still tend to be quite competitive when compared to previous years.

-The newfound confidence in the bad credit mortgage market means that borrowers with bad credit issues such as CCJs and even repossession, can still get a mortgage without having to put down extremely large deposits, which was once the case.
+The newfound confidence in the bad credit mortgage market means that borrowers with bad credit issues such as CCJs and even repossession, can still get a mortgage without having to put down extremely large deposits.
 Furthermore, borrowers with minor adverse credit are often able to get similar mortgage products to those with clean credit.
 Even borrowers with severe credit issues are still able to gain access to some pretty great mortgage rates.

 Which bad credit lender is the best?